 Now let’s fire up your imagination and bring out the kid in you.
-Don’t move a muscle!

 Ever since I was a little boy, I have been passionate about reading.
-It all began when my mother read me Dr. Seuss’ Green Eggs in Ham.
+It all began when my mother read me Dr. Seuss’ Green Eggs and Ham.
 The combination of cartoon pictures and words enthralled me for thousands of reads until I’m sure I’d worn out the book binding.

-Now that I’m an experienced self publisher, I’m happy to share I’ve crossed one item off my life goals list – publishing a children’s picture book.
+Now that I’m an experienced self publisher, I’m happy to share I’ve crossed one item off my life goals list: publishing a children’s picture book.

 Admittedly, it didn’t come easy and I haven’t realized a ton of success; however, I can safely say I’ve produced something I’m proud of and I’m happy to share with you how I did it.

-How To Publish Children’s Books for Kindle
+How To Publish Childrens Books for Kindle

 1. Write and Develop Your Story